spaceman9/openemm-selinux/README.md

-# openemm-selinux
+# OpenEMM SELinux Module
-Selinux module for OpenEMM
+This is an SELinux module for OpenEMM

 Centos uses SELinux, which can cause some runtime issues with OpenEMM